 A cynic is not merely one who reads bitter lessons from the past, he is one who is prematurely disappointed in the future.Sidney J. Harris

 Cynicism & Sarcasm are understandable responses to certain experiences and can be corrosive to us and others around us, yet our cynicism & sarcasm is not who we are.
 We may struggle to distinguish healthy scepticism (see also Healthy Side Of Doubt) from cynicism.
 And we may use cynical put-downs or sarcasm to hide our disappointment.
 Demoralised, we can get stuck in our disappointment ("I don't deserve this"), dissatisfaction, despondency or disillusionment or ultimate cynicism.
 We may be unable to respond differently, flourish, be flexible & resilient.
-Behind our cynicism we may be experiencing a covert form of depression.
+Behind our cynicism we may be shy, experiencing a covert form of depression.
 And when cynical we may become angry, bitter.
 We may devalue who we (or others) are, as if we or others are unacceptable and we may metaphorically beat ourselves or others up.
 Denying our inner fears we may also use our negativity & pessimism to prevent us getting hurt.
 We would rather inflict our attitude onto others - hurting them.
 Our cynical heart may have become closed, as we become disheartened, easily bored, aloof or hard to reach, sulk at times.
 Our pessimism may weight heavily against our optimism.
 Used to complaining or being cynical, we may have difficulties trusting, seeing goodness in others, giving them the benefit of the doubt, allowing for surprises however small, be spontaneous.
 We may also struggle to have vitality, be curious, appreciate things, choose to have gratitude, enjoy life's pleasures, nurture relationships.
 Our sarcasm (maybe initially an amusing, endearing character trait, e.g. when expressing our opinions about public issues) may have a distancing effect on us & others (e.g. being competitive in the relationship or marriage) and we may want to look at other productive ways of communicating, rather than being sarcastic.
 When overused our sarcasm can be a way of withholding, withdrawing.
 Some may be stuck with a sense of achieving what they have wanted to achieve and wonder "What now?" or "Why bother?"
-Exploring our relationship style, being open to the range of other primary & secondary feelings, our vulnerability, grief we haven't let go of, no longer crushing anything good, opening our heart again, practicing appreciation, gratefulness and gratitude, may be a challenge.
+Exploring our relationship style, being open to the range of other primary & secondary feelings, our vulnerability, grief we haven't let go of, no longer crushing anything good, opening our heart again, being kind, in touch with our desire, practising appreciation, gratefulness and gratitude (even for small things, just six times a day, holding the benefits of hope), may be a challenge.

 Disappointed About Being Disappointed Disappointment, however intense, is only an experience.
 At least if we are disappointed, we care.
 We may also become disappointed about being disappointed, stuck in our pain as our spirit drains.
 Unfulfilled, some of the wounds we carry may be very old.
 Our disappointment may also mask our envy or jealousy, especially if we compare us to others - usually unfavourably.
 Not being the author of our own life may also trigger our disappointment.

-Underlying Symptoms Of Disappointment Our disappointment, despondency or disillusionment may point to something not quite right, we may always want more or something different ("is this it", we may ask) - life's limitations, the continuous little deaths we face in life, our grief (including letting go of disappointment, forgiveness), existential concerns or seeking deeper meaning.
+Underlying Symptoms Of Disappointment Our disappointment, despondency or disillusionment may point to letting others, ourself down by not standing up for ourself, not looking after ourself, unfulfilled aspirations, something not quite right, we may always want more or something different ("is this it", we may ask) - life's limitations, the continuous little deaths we face in life, our grief (including letting go of disappointment, forgiveness), existential concerns or seeking deeper meaning.
 Disappointment often can't be "cured", nor may life's mundaneness, and our challenge may be finding ways to be with this, accepting of "what is", grow & prosper through it.
 The counselling and psychotherapy may involve listening to what disappoints us, what we do with it and how else we might want to respond to it, and working with the effects of our unconscious can also be included.

 Staying Blocked In Disappointment, Discontentment Sometimes we may not be where we want to be, and this can create discontentment.
-(Catastrophasising, awfulising, we may worry to stop bad things happening.)
+(Catastrophasising, awfulising, as a magical belief we may worry or expect disappointment to stop bad things happening.)
 Being content, so we don't have to be anywhere other than where we are & we are meant to be, creating the best possibilities, may support us.
 Our discontentment, dejection, can block anything good or positive thoughts.
 Choosing to unblock them, relaxing (allowing our mind to expand, heart to open) be in the moment, may support us.